-From: Glen Rowe <growe@linz.govt.nz></growe@linz.govt.nz>

-Sent: Tuesday, 29 September 2020 9:13 a.m.
+From: Glen Rowe <growe@linz.govt.nz> Sent: Tuesday, 29 September 2020 9:13 a.m.

-То: sam@daviscoastal.co.nz

-Subject: Hokianga Hbr - MHWS query
+To: sam@daviscoastal.co.nz Subject: Hokianga Hbr - MHWS query

 Kia ora Sam,

 Thank you for your enquiry about MHWS in Hokianga Harbour.

 You have quoted values for MHWS at Opononi/Omapere given by T&T in terms of OTP.
 T&T must have made some assumptions to come up with those values as there are no heights in terms of OTP in the Hokianga region so I can't tell you how they got those numbers.